Skip to main content

 MA Arts Leadership & Fundraising

-This one-year, blended Master of Arts focuses on contemporary arts practice to prepare you for a sustainable career in the performing and production arts.
+Study from anywhere in the world.
+Delivered through blended or fully online learning, this one-year, Master of Arts focuses on contemporary arts practice to prepare you for a sustainable career in the performing and production arts.

 Overview